BLACK AND WHITE TASSEL-EAR MARMOSET

 Behavior and Lifestyle

 These social primates live in groups of 5 to 15 individuals, with typically one dominant breeding female and one or more breeding male.
 They live at altitudes below 650 feet (200 m), and they spend most of their time in the canopy.

 Black and white tassel-ear marmosets live in close proximity to and share resources with other monkey species, including howlers, capuchins, and squirrel monkeys.

 These little creatures are very active.
-They leap from branch to branch, walk, run on four legs, hang upside down, or cling to tree trunks.
+They leap from branch to branch, walk and run on four legs, hang upside down, or cling to tree trunks.
 Members of a group stay in close physical contact with one another.
 Their days are spent foraging, playing, and resting.
 While playing, they chase and mount each other, pounce, wrestle, roll, tumble, and vocalize.
 Play sessions help young marmosets learn the skills they need to socialize, but also to hunt small prey (pouncing) and defend their territory (chasing).
 Fortunately, the bouts of tense energy that occur when encountering neighboring groups of marmosets rarely end in fights.
 All these moments of excitement are usually followed by grooming sessions.
 One individual may groom another or several individuals may congregate and groom together.
 Grooming allows them to bond and relax.